-A review of the business of the Group during the year ended 31 December 2015 and of the position of the Group at that time can be found within the chief executive officer's review on pages 3 and 4 and the finance director's review on page 5.
-The strategic report which includes a description of the principal risks and uncertainties facing the Group is set out on pages 6 to 8.
+A review of the business of the Group during the year ended 31 December 2015 and of the position of the Group at that time can be found within the chief executive officer's review on pages 3 to 5 and the finance director's review on pages 6 and 7.
+The strategic report which includes a description of the principal risks and uncertainties facing the Group is set out on pages 8 to 12.